thecola13/QR-gen-python/README.md

 ## Introduction

 This aims at being a fast, reliable QR code generator from the command line.
+Also, natively allows the bulk generation of QR codes from a txt file.

 ## Core features